-Gunnera the grandfather of large leaves perennials.
+Gunnera is the grandfather of large leaves perennials or a big green leaf plant.
 No other plant can completely change the scale of a garden while drawing that attention to it.

 Each thick, fluffy, veined leaf grows to about 1.5 meters, and the entire plant spans 8-10 sculptural feet.
 It erupts from the ground in spring, with leaves developing from thick, hairy, pink stems.

 The conelike, greenish flowers red reach 3 feet in height as emerging at the beginning of the summer.

 Gunnera is a strange and colossal plant, intriguing for children and adults requires full sun to partial shade and rich, moist soil.
 It is particularly happy at the bottom of a wet slope, on the banks of a stream or lake, or in swampy gardens.
 It is a stellar focal point and is always a “great” topic of conversation.

 Read Planting pansies – How to Grow, Care Pansies Flowers

 David Copperfield the world of plants.
 In full bloom, it’s hard to believe that these thick cabbage leaves and stems can be covered in a halo with such a sweet scent of little white stars.